EmiliaHauskaviita/plantproject/README.md

 - Relay GND to Breadboard GND rail.

-- Relay IN to Arduino Digital 3.
+- Relay IN to Arduino Digital Pin 3.

   ---